The best personal finance software can make financial planning easy.

 You can add an unlimited number of accounts to the program, and they can be linked to each other to allow for easy money transfers – it is all entirely dependent on manual editing, though.
 With enough data entered, it's possible to generate all manner of reports, including helpful predictive reports for car ownership and the like.
 Very much designed with the average person in mind, this is a personal finance app for people who hate personal finance apps.

 Billing itself as an alternative to Quicken sets a high bar for AceMoney Lite, but it's a target it manages to reach, even in its free, cut-down iteration.
-There's only support for two accounts in AceMoney Lite, but this should be enough for many people – and the full edition of the program is only $44.95 (around £30, AU$50) anyway.
+There's only support for two accounts in AceMoney Lite, but this should be enough for many people.
 You can even use the program to keep track of your PayPal account.

 Managing accounts in different currencies is no problem, but you'll have to enter data into this free personal finance software rather than having your transactions pulled in from your bank account.
 That said, if you download statements from your online bank account, these can then be imported to saved time with manual entry.
 AceMoney Lite also makes it easy to track your spending and investments, making it a reasonable financial tool for anyone looking to take control of their finances.